Best App to Annotate PDFs on Your Classroom iPad

 Use GoodNotes and Apple TV to Teach From Anywhere in Your Classroom

 The GoodNotes “Zoom Box” allows teachers to write in a large box at the bottom of the iPad screen, while having the PDF document you are annotating zoomed out.
 Not only is this a great feature to make things easier when you are annotating your own personal PDF documents, but it is even better when teaching from your iPad over Apple TV in your classroom.

 This feature allows the teacher to write in the large zoom-box, while maintaining the PDF document at page-wide zoom, they could also use something similar to this pdf scanning software in within their work as well, transfering papers to those on screen.
+They might also be interested in transfering their on screen produces to paper, using software from somewhere like File Center to turn their work into pdf to print out for their students.
 Over Apple TV, students can see the entire PDF document without seeing the zoom-box the teacher is using to make writing on the iPad easier.

 Why Is It Better Than neu.Annotate+?

 While neu.Annotate+ has similar features as GoodNotes, it has always been a bit “clunky” when it came to annotating a multi-page PDF document.
 Zooming-in and -out often resulted in a one second delay and moving around a page on the PDF document often caused the app to bring you to the next page.

 The Rollerball and Fountain pen options in GoodNotes is also another huge win over neu.Annotate+.
 Both my students and I find that the pen in neu.Annotate+ feels less natural when writing.
 It seems like the neu.Annotate+ pen tool has a lower resolution tolerance and wants to guess what pixels to fill leaving the writing to look choppy and messy.